-SUMMARY OF ELEMENT STATE'S PLAN TO ADDRESS ELEMENT Definitions that states use for key juvenile and criminal When monitoring for compliance with the core justice terms sometimes differ from the "federal" requirements, CNMI applies the federal definition definitions.
-The federal definitions, for purposes of of any term related to compliance monitoring where the state definitions of the term differ from compliance monitoring, are only those provided in the JJDPA at 34 U.S.C. § 11103 the Formula Grants Program the federal definition.
-Where there is a difference in Regulation at 28 C.F.R. § 31.304 and An Overview of the definitions, CNMI/CJPA acknowledges that the Statutory and Regulatory Requirements for Monitoring federal definition must be used.
-Facilities for Compliance With the Deinstitutionalization of Status Offenders, Separation, and Jail Removal hern Mariana Islands Provisions of the Juvenile Justice and Delinquency Prevention Act.
-SUMMARY OF ELEMENT STATE'S PLAN TO ADDRESS ELEMENT Federally Defined Terms Relating to Compliance with Similar State Definitions, and How They Differ from the Formula Grants Program the Federal Definition 2
+Definitions that states use for key juvenile and criminal justice terms sometimes differ from the "federal" definitions.
+The federal definitions, for purposes of compliance monitoring, are only those provided in the JJDPA at 34 U.S.C. § 11103 the Formula Grants Program Regulation at 28 C.F.R. § 31.304 and An Overview of Statutory and Regulatory Requirements for Monitoring Facilities for Compliance With the Deinstitutionalization of Status Offenders, Separation, and Jail Removal Provisions of the Juvenile Justice and Delinquency Prevention Act.